Task Planning with a Weighted Functional Object-Oriented Network

-With the alternative retrieval algorithm, we can obtain novel task trees for different combinations of methods as we have in a universal FOON.
-However, certain trees must be eliminated due to the robot's inability to accomplish the required manipulations for all actions described in those task trees; even the execution of the best task tree can still result in failure.
-A NAO robot (which is used in our experiments) for instance can only manipulate small and light objects; when compared to larger robots such as the PR2 or Baxter, it is not able to perform very complex manipulations due to its limited workspace and body configuration.
-Equally important is its limited locomotion to navigate its surroundings since its workspace is very small.
+With the path tree retrieval algorithm, we can obtain novel task trees for different combinations of methods from a universal FOON.
+However, certain path trees must be eliminated due to the robot's inability to accomplish the required manipulations for all steps of those task trees, as even the execution of the best task tree can still result in failure.
+Aldebaran's NAO robot, for instance, can only manipulate small, light objects; when compared to larger robots such as the PR2 or Baxter, it cannot perform complex manipulations due to its limited workspace and body configuration.
+Equally important is its limited mobility to navigate its surroundings since its workspace is very small.
 To remedy this, we can involve a human assistant in manipulation problems.
-The human assistant, depending on his/her ability to contribute in the task, can identify the number of steps out of the total number of steps (as functional units) in a task tree that he/she is able to perform with the robot to cooperatively solve the problem.
+The human assistant, depending on their ability to contribute to the task, can identify the number of steps in a task tree that they are able to perform to cooperatively solve the problem.